Federal Policy Agenda

 - ECPA reform should require a warrant for content regardless of how old that stored content is or where it is stored.

 International Online Privacy Reform Principles

-- Passing both ECPA and the CLOUD Act into law are critical steps to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other.
+- Passing the ECPA into law and implementing the CLOUD Act are critical steps to safeguard our citizens’ privacy rights, ensure law enforcement has the tools they need to protect us, and boost confidence in the technologies we use to communicate with each other.